Adding UPM Package

 - utilities

-# Filtering Git tags based on their prefix.
-It’s particularly useful for monorepos to distinguish between Git tags. i.e. 'com.example.foo/'.
+# It’s particularly useful for monorepos to distinguish between Git tags. i.e. 'com.example.foo/'.

 gitTagPrefix: ''